The Tales of Alvin Maker

-The Tales of Alvin Maker is a series of six alternate history fantasy novels written by American novelist Orson Scott Card, published from 1987 to 2003, with one more planned for release April 2026.
+The Tales of Alvin Maker is a series of seven alternate history fantasy novels written by American novelist Orson Scott Card, published from 1987 to 2026.
 They explore the experiences of a young man, Alvin Miller, who realizes he has incredible powers for creating and shaping things around him.

 Overview

 The stories take place on the American frontier in the early 19th century, a fantasy setting based on early American folklore and superstition in a world in which folk magic actually works and manifests differently by race.
 Many Caucasian characters have a limited supernatural ability, or “knack,” to do some task nearly perfectly, Native Americans manifest nature magic, and people of African ancestry use magic similar to voodoo.

 The stories involve a number of historical events and figures but are as a creation of alternate history.
 One source of divergence is the survival of Oliver Cromwell from the illness that killed him in reality since a physician secretly has a magical healing knack (Cromwell considered such knacks evil witchcraft).
-The Colonial United States is divided in the books into a number of separate nations, including a smaller United States, whose capital is Philadelphia and largest city is a Dutch-settled but increasingly-English-speaking New Amsterdam.
+The Colonial United States is divided in the books into a number of separate nations, including a smaller United States, whose capital is Philadelphia and largest city is a Dutch-settled but increasingly English-speaking New Amsterdam.
 The series displays much stronger Native American influence in its culture and society between New England and Virginia that extends westwards to Ohio.
-(New England is a colony of a Republican England in which the English Restoration never occurred thanks to Cromwell’s survival.)
-A monarchy on the southern portion of the Eastern Seaboard (the real-world Carolinas, Georgia, etc.), known as the "Crown Colonies," was founded by the House of Stuart in exile.
-An autonomous region, known as "Apalachee," is centered on the Appalachian Mountains.
+(New England is a colony of a Republican England in which the English Restoration never occurred thanks to Cromwell's survival.)
+A monarchy on the southern portion of the Eastern Seaboard (the real-world Carolinas, Georgia, etc.), known as the "Crown Colonies", was founded by the House of Stuart in exile.
+An autonomous region, known as "Apalachee", is centered on the Appalachian Mountains.
 Canada remains controlled by France, and Florida and Nueva Barcelona (the real-world Louisiana) are colonized by Spain.
 The real-world Mexico is an indigenous empire but faces the prospect of war from the United States and from European powers.

-Some historical figures are also accorded knacks, such as Benjamin Franklin (appearing only briefly but being repeatedly mentioned), who is said to have been a Maker, and Napoleon, who has the abilities to make others adore and obey him and to see others' great ambitions.
+Some historical figures are also accorded knacks, such as Napoleon, who has the abilities to make others adore and obey him and to see others' great ambitions.

-Famous Native American figures include Tecumseh, who is called "Ta Kumsaw" in the books, and his brother Tensquatawa is also featured, as "Tenskwa Tawa."
+Famous Native American figures include Tecumseh, who is called "Ta Kumsaw" in the books, and his brother Tensquatawa is also featured, as "Tenskwa Tawa".
 The characters in the book display features that are similar to those of both real-life famous Native Americans.
 The famous Battle of Tippecanoe in which both brothers were involved occurs in the second book, Red Prophet, but its outcome is different from the historic one.